 - The cervix may begin to dilate, opening anywhere from 1 to 4 centimeters.

 It’s quite normal to get excited that the moment is finally here, but remember this is just the beginning and to remain calm as this transition can take awhile.
+The stages of labor are just beginning!

 The Physical Changes-Active (Latent Phase) Stage 1